ThGaskin/NeuralABM/README.md

 > - T. Gaskin, M. Girolami, G. Pavliotis. *Inferring networks from time series: a neural approach.* https://arxiv.org/abs/2303.18059
 > (`Kuramoto` and `HarrisWilsonNW` models)

+> **_Note_**: Since the code is continously
+> being reworked and improved, the plots produced by the current version may quantatively differ from the publication
+> plots.
+Versions below `v2.0.0` will reproduce the PNAS publication plots.

 > **_Note_**: If you encounter any difficulties, please [file an issue](https://github.com/ThGaskin/NeuralABM/issues/new).

 ### Contents of this README